Spanners for Directed Transmission Graphs: Applications

 \section{Applications}

-We present two applications of our spanner construction: first, we use it to extract \emph{exact} BFS trees from a transmission graph.
-Second, we show how to extend a given reachability data structure for additional queries specific to transmission graphs.
-Both applications rely on the \emph{power diagram}, a weighted version of the Voronoi Diagram.
-It represents the union of a set of disks (e.g., the disks corresponding to a weighted $n$-point set $P \subset \R^2$) as a planar subdivision.
-It has construction time $O(n\log n)$, complexity $O(n)$, and---augmented with a point location structure---it supports the following query in time $O(\log n)$: given a point $q$, find a site in $P$ whose disk contains $q$, if it exists~\cite{ImaiEtAl85,Kirckpatrick83}.
+We present two applications of our spanner construction.
+We show how to use it to compute a breadth first search (BFS) tree from a particular vertex in a transmission graph, and we show how to use it to extend a given reachability data structure for additional queries specific to transmission graphs.
+In both applications, we need to represent the union of a set of disks in the plane (in our case these are the disks $D(p)$ for $p\in P$).
+It is well-known that the boundary of this union has linear complexity~\cite{KedemLiPaSh86}.
+To represent it algorithmically, we use the \emph{power diagram}, which is a weighted version of the Voronoi Diagram.
+More specifically, the \emph{power distance} between a point $q$, and a disk with center $p$ and radius $r$, is $(d(p,r))^2 - r^2$.
+The power diagram partitions the plane into $n$ regions, such that all points in a specific region have the same closest disk in power distance.
+The power diagram of a set of $n$ disks is of size $O(n)$ and can be constructed in $O(n\log n)$ time.
+If the power diagram is augmented with a point location structure, we can locate the disk $D$ that minimizes the power distance from a query point $q$ in $O(\log n)$ time.
+In particular we can determine in $O(\log n)$ time if $q$ is in the union of the disks by checking if $q\in D$~\cite{ImaiEtAl85,Kirckpatrick83}.